golincode/guides/php/style-guide.md

 The short description should ideally describe what the function does - without using the word "and".
 This is a basic test for [single responsibility](#single-responsibility).
 It should describe **what** the function does, not **how** it does it - ie. if it calls other functions or methods, it does not need to describe what they do.

+It should be in the [imperative mood](http://en.wikipedia.org/wiki/Imperative_mood) - describing what the function does in plain english:
+- Imperative (yes): `Convert User model into array`
+- Not Imperative (no): `Converts user to array`

 If an input argument is an object, be specific about what the object is.
 Use the full class name, with a `\` dereferencer at the start.

 ```php